top of page

 Overwrought, it’s probably the grammar.

 Leesa Fenderson was born in Kingston, Jamaica and raised in Jamaica, Queens.
-She is a founding board member of Next Move Jamaica International, Inc, a non-profit that connects diasporic Jamaicans with students of need on the island.
+She is a board member of Next Move Jamaica International, Inc, a non-profit that connects diasporic Jamaicans with students of need on the island.
 Before pursuing writing full time she was a member of the New York State Bar and an in-house attorney at an image licensing agency known for its curated art and representation of some the world’s most iconic image-makers.

 Leesa has been dedicated to preserving the rights of artists and educating them on how best to manage their intellectual property since she worked as a contract coordinator at Hachette Book Group.
 That dedication led her to law school, but her desire to create art began to tug at her years into her career as a lawyer.
 She began writing stories about her family, her triple consciousness as an immigrant, and how space and location are deeply tied to our physical and mental health.